econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 \begin{align}
     \Rport_{t+1} & = \Rfree + (\Risky_{t+1}-\Rfree)\varsigma
 \end{align}

-%% MNW: \thicksim does not render properly here or elsewhere.
-Just use \sim if it works.
-%% MNW: \sigma^2 should have some subscript here, to be consistent with psi and xi shocks.

 Now the consumer makes *two* choices in each period $t$: how much to consume $\cNrm_t$ and the share $\varsigma_t$ of his assets to put into the risky asset.
 These choices are made simultaneously, but they can be thought of as being made sequentially, one immediately after the other: first consumption (conditioned on market resources $\mNrm_t$) and then the risky asset share (conditioned on assets $\aNrm_t$ after consumption).